There’s an interview with me the March edition of Kristianstad Open. The fashion section.

 There is a Slideluck Screening in Stockholm tonight at Delight Studios.
 Slideluck is a New York City based organization founded in 2000 by advertising photographer Casey Kelbaugh.

-I have work in the Stockholm show, an underwater series accompanied with music by Elina Johansson.
-Admission fee 100sek and there will be food, treats, drinks and afterparty.
+My art series Let It Fall will be screened accompanied with music by Elina Johansson.
+Admission fee 100 sek and there will be food, treats, drinks and afterparty.
 Welcome!